 PARP is an enzyme that helps repair DNA when it becomes damaged.
-A PARP inhibitor blocks the enzyme and keeps cancer cells from repairing their damaged DNA, causing them to die.
-PARP inhibitors, which include olaparib (Lynparza®), rucaparib (Rubraca®), niraparib (ZejulaTM), and others, are a class of precision medicine treatments that are effective against cancers with mutations in genes that repair damaged DNA.
+A PARP inhibitor blocks the enzyme and stops cancer cells from repairing their damaged DNA, causing them to die.
+PARP inhibitors, such as Olaparib (Lynparza) in trials has been proven to be effective against cancers with mutations in genes that repair damaged DNA.
 These 'DNA damage repair' (DDR) genes include the breast and ovarian cancer risk genes BRCA1 and BRCA2.
 Approximately one-third of metastatic prostate cancer patients have these mutations in their tumours and may be candidates for treatment with PARP inhibitors.
+NICE guidelines (May 2023) state: Olaparib is recommended as an option for treating hormone-relapsed metastatic prostate cancer with BRCA1 or BRCA2 mutations that has progressed after a newer hormonal treatment (such as abiraterone or enzalutamide).

-These drugs need further studies and trials, before being approved by NICE for use in this country, but it is hoped that in the future, screening of metastatic prostate cancer patients to identify those who have gene mutations and may benefit from PARP inhibitors will become common practice.
+It is hoped that in the future, screening of metastatic prostate cancer patients to identify those who have gene mutations and may benefit from PARP inhibitors will become common practice.